otagomohio/hacky2021/content/basics/_index.md

 pre = '<i class="fas fa-wrench"></i> '
 +++

-### Basics

-# terminal command knowhow
+# basic terminal knowhow

-"The journey of a thousand miles begins with a single step"
+*"The journey of a thousand miles begins with a single step"*

   -Lao Tzu